mephobiaS/LibraryManagementApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.

+It is deployed on netlify:- https://shreya-library-management-app.netlify.app

+Members can view ,checkout or return books.
+Anyone can login as member.
+Librarian can add,edit or delete books.
+Hardcoded login details for a librarian :- Email: librarian@gmail.com , Password: Librarian@123, Role: Librarian

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.